Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

 \section{Clustering brain extreme communities}

-This section details the general setting and provides the fundamentals of multivariate extreme value theory, as well as introduces our proposed clustering approach used to identify concomitant extremes in multi-channel EEG signals.
+This section details the general setting and provides the fundamentals of multivariate extreme value theory.
+It also introduces our proposed clustering approach used to identify concomitant extremes in multi-channel EEG signals.
 For recent and comprehensive reviews on EVT, we refer to \cite{davison15} and \cite{engelkereview}, while for a study on existing methods for concomitant extremes, see \cite{sabourinthesis}.